linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |
 | Representative values from valid and invalid equivalence classes are used for test cases | The following are used for test cases:<br>min-1<br>min<br>min+1<br>nominal(optional)<br>max-1<br>max<br>max+1 | Test Cases cover input condition permutations that result in different actions |
 | Identifies bugs within equivalence classes                                               | Identifies bugs at the boundaries of equivalence classes                                                      | Identifies bugs for combinations of inputs                                     |

+Note the three techniques are not exclusive and may be used in combination.

 ## Resources